CumulusNetworks/docs/content/cumulus-linux-44/System-Configuration/Netfilter-ACLs/_index.md

 {{< /tab >}}
 {{< /tabs >}}

 The **ECT** codepoints negotiate if the connection is ECN capable by setting one of the two bits to 1.
 Routers also use the ECT bit to indicate that they are experiencing congestion by setting both the ECT codepoints to 1.

-You can reverse the match by using an explanation point. (!)
+To match on the ECT bit:

 {{< tabs "TabID979 ">}}
 {{< tab "NCLU Commands ">}}